lostandsaved/frontend-nanodegree-mobile-portfolio/README.md

 ### views/js/main

 * Used the method learned in class to rewrite the "changePizzaSizes" function.
-This removes the querySelectors from the loop and only resizes the pizzas based on the size chosen by the slider
+This removes the querySelectors from the loop and only resizes the pizzas based on the size chosen by the slider.
-* Updated the "updatePositions" function to use "getElementsByClassName" instead of "querySelector", this offered a slight improvement
+* Updated the "updatePositions" function to use "getElementsByClassName" instead of "querySelector", this offered a slight improvement.
 * Created a variable, "pageTop", and I am calculating this outside of the loop since it only needs to be calculated once, and then I am using it in the "phase" variable creation.

 ## Description of project requirements